kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 -->

 This KEP proposes new CSI API that can be used to identify the list of changed blocks between pairs of CSI volume snapshots.
 CSI drivers can implement this API to expose their changed block tracking (CBT) services to enable efficient and reliable differential backup of data stored in CSI volumes.

+Kubernetes backup applications directly use this API to stream changed block information, bypassing and posing no additional load on the Kubernetes API server.
+The mechanism that enables this direct access utilizes a proxy service sidecar to shield the CSI drivers from managing the individual Kubernetes clients.

 ## Motivation